Kuadrant/api-quickstart/README.md

 # Apply this resource to our cluster, setting the hostname in via the KUADRANT_ZONE_ROOT_DOMAIN env var:
 kustomize build ./resources/ | envsubst | kubectl --context kind-api-workload-1 apply -f-

-# Push this change back to your fork
-git add resources/httproute.yaml
-git commit -am "Generated HTTPRoute" git push # You may need to set an upstream as well
 ```

 ### Check our applied policies